-The Parking and Transit Department provides an evening on campus escort service using shuttles which are available 7 days a week to students, staff, faculty and visitors who request it by calling (337) 262-1740.
-Escorts are provided to and from campus within the main campus and campus south areas from 7 pm to 12 midnight weekdays and 12 noon to 12 midnight on weekends
+The Office of Transportation Services provides an evening on campus escort service using shuttles which are available 7 days a week to students, staff, faculty and visitors who request it by calling (337) 262-1740.
+Escorts are provided to and from campus within the main campus and campus south areas from 7 pm to 12 midnight weekdays and 12 noon to 12 midnight on weekends.